JoshuaWise/koa-vapr-comparison/README.md

 In contrast with unexpected input, another source of instability within a program comes from the program itself.
 Fragile program logic is frequently introduced by programmers because of short deadlines, hasty refactoring, or poor programming practices.
 If the backbone of a program (such as an HTTP framework) is also fragile, small errors which could potentially be handled gracefully instead compound into large, program-breaking errors.
 A stable system should make it very difficult to produce such errors, and should be able to handle a variety of programming styles.

-It's worth noting that there is a difference between *handling an error gracefully* and *pretending an error is not an error*.
-Programs should never "swallow" errors unless the error should not have been generated in the first place.
+It's worth noting that there is a difference between handling an error gracefully and pretending that an error is not an error.
+The latter of these is colloquially known as "swallowing" the error.
+Programs should never swallow errors unless the error should not have been generated in the first place.
 Both Koa and Vapr understand and abide by this principle.